Metacognition in the ClassroomA teacher models a think-aloud while learners discuss which strategy to use next.

 A concrete classroom example: in a Year 10 history lesson on the causes of the First World War, a learner with strong person knowledge recognises that they understand the political causes but are shakier on the economic ones.
 Strong task knowledge tells them that the essay format will require them to weigh and compare causes, not just list them.
 Strong strategy knowledge leads them to use a comparison graphic organiser to clarify the relationship between causes before drafting.
 Without any one of these three, the learner's preparation is less efficient.

-Planning strategies are the most neglected of the three phases.
-Before a task, teach learners to ask: what do I already know about this?
-What do I not know?
-What does this task actually require me to do?
-What approach will I use, and why?
-A simple pre-task planning template can prompt this.
-In a science lesson, a teacher might spend two minutes before a written explanation task asking learners to write one thing they know confidently, one thing they are unsure of, and one strategy they will use to check their explanation is accurate.
-This activates metacognitive knowledge before learners begin, rather than leaving them to dive in unreflectively.
+They can also ask: what approach will I use, and why?
+A simple pre-task planning template can support this.
+In a science lesson, a teacher can spend two minutes before a written explanation task asking learners to write one thing they know confidently, one thing they are unsure of, and one strategy they will use to check their explanation is accurate.
+This activates metacognitive knowledge before learners begin, rather than leaving them to start without reflection.

-Learners miss understanding checks, which stops monitoring.
+Learners often miss checks on understanding, which stops them from monitoring their learning.
 Willingham (2009) says instructions need comprehension checks.
 Rosenshine (2012) advises teachers to pause and ask learners what confuses them.
-Red, amber, green cards show learner confidence.
-Naming confusion helps learners develop metacognitive skills.

-Evaluating strategies at the end of tasks need to move beyond "did I finish?" to "did I understand, and how do I know?"
+Evaluation at the end of tasks needs to move beyond "did I finish?" to "did I understand, and how do I know?"
 A useful post-task prompt sequence is: what was the hardest part of this task?
 What strategy did I use, and did it work?
 What would I do differently next time?
-These three questions map directly onto metacognitive evaluation.
-For written work, learners can annotate their own drafts before receiving teacher feedback, identifying sentences they are unsure about.
-This calibrates their self-assessment against the teacher's feedback and builds metacognitive accuracy over time.

 Learners check their understanding of maths problems before calculating (Schoenfeld, 1992).
-They might draw diagrams or note key information (Pape, 2004).
+They can draw diagrams or note key information (Pape, 2004).
 "Worked example comparison" tasks help learners (Star et al., 2015).
 Learners compare solutions to find errors, which aids evaluation.

-In English, metacognition most naturally applies to reading comprehension and writing planning.
-Before reading a challenging text, teachers can model "reading like a detective": what do the title and subheadings tell me?
+In English, metacognition fits well with reading comprehension and writing planning.
+Before learners read a challenging text, teachers can model "reading like a detective": what do the title and subheadings tell me?
 What genre is this, and what does that mean for how I read it?
-During reading, the "say something" technique asks learners to pause at marked points and articulate what they understand so far, what surprised them, and what they predict will come next.
+During reading, the "say something" technique asks learners to pause at marked points and say what they understand so far, what surprised them, and what they think will come next.
 These are metacognitive monitoring behaviours made concrete and social.

 Metacognition matters for science learners.
 They must know "explain why" questions need causal reasoning.
 Learners should grasp that recall tasks differ from application tasks (Zohar, 1999).
 Thinking strategies let learners plan and monitor their learning more precisely (Whitebread et al., 2015; Krätzig & Arbuthnott, 2006).